Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Effect of selenium and vitamin E on risk of prostate cancer and other cancers: the Selenium and Vitamin E Cancer Prevention Trial (SELECT)

-Large-scale randomised clinical trial.
+Randomised clinical trial in 35,533 men.
 Selenium supplementation alone or combined with vitamin E does not reduce prostate cancer risk.
-These findings repositioned selenium as a marker to optimise, not maximise.
+The hazard ratio for selenium alone is 1.04.

 Effects of long-term selenium supplementation on the incidence of type 2 diabetes: a randomized trial